alaatm/gh-actions-pulumi/README.md

-# Azure Pipelines with Pulumi
+# GitHub Actions with Pulumi

 ### Steps